makkus/freckles/freckles/doc/getting_started.md

 <div class="section-block" markdown="1">

-Let's get a list of all the *frecklets* that are supported out of the box, use the ``--help-frecklets`` flag (this might take a few seconds to process the current context):
+Let's get a list of all the *frecklets* that are supported out of the box, use the ``--help-frecklets`` flag (this might take a few seconds, to process the current context):

 ```console
 $ frecklecute --help-frecklets